Everything you need to know about Seville’s Feria de Abril

 The streets of the Feria aren’t exactly clean and you will probably be on your feet a long time, so make sure you choose shoes that can go the distance.

-The traditional dress for men is a short waisted suit and wide brimmed hat.
+The traditional dress for men is a short-waisted suit and wide brimmed hat.
 It’s typically worn for horse riding and carriage driving, and isn’t as ubiquitous as the flamenco dress.

-Many men, and some women too, prefer to wear ‘regular’ going-out clothes.
 Whether you choose to go casual or fancy, part of the fun of the Feria is enjoying the fashions on show.

 What happens at the Feria?

-Aside from people watching, what else can you enjoy at the Feria?
+Aside from people-watching, what else can you enjoy at the Feria?

 Horse riding and bullfighting